 The work of Mexican artist Frida Kahlo is fantastically popular today both in the art market and in public display.
-Her paintings have universal appeal in the way they address and seek to deal with fundamental expressions of human suffering.
-Discover this artist through 10 anecdotes!
+Her paintings have universal appeal in the way they address and deal with fundamental expressions of human suffering.
+Discover this artist through 10 fun anecdotes!

 1. She had German origins